micriver/Fillit/README.md

   </div>
 </p>

-The algorithm must arrange the Tetriminos into the smallest possible square, keeping the given order from the input file:
+The algorithm must arrange the Tetriminos into the **smallest possible square**, keeping the given order from the input file:

 <p align="center">
   <div align="center">